Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-endpoints.md

 ![Selecting Parity's Node](/img/endpoints/parity.png)

-## Web3 Foundation Archive Node
+## AXIACoin Foundation Archive Node

-The Web3 Foundation maintains an archive node at endpoint `wss://cc3-5.axialunar.network/`.
+The AXIACoin Foundation maintains an archive node at endpoint `wss://cc3-5.axialunar.network/`.

 To connect to this node, replace the endpoint in the JavaScript snippet above.